paulosjd/aurnapi/readme.md

 API endpoints
 -------------

-Endpoints are relative to the Base URL: http://localhost:8080
+Endpoints are relative to the base URL: http://localhost:8080

 **/site-list**